Graph Filters for Signal Processing and Machine Learning on Graphs: Other Graph Filters

 where $[\mtH_k]_{ij} = h_{kij}$ is the parameter node $i$ applies to the signal of neighbor $j$ at iteration $k$.
 For $k = 0$, we have $\mtH_0 := \diag({\vch_0})$ since each node only weights its own signal \cite{Coutino2019-EdgeVariant}.
 By weighting differently the shifted information of the neighbors, the edge varying graph filter has an even higher flexibility and still preserves the local implementation.
 The latter is because the original signal values from the neighbors up to $k$ hops away are still propagated through the graph via the GSO $\mtS^{k} \vcx$ and only then weighted locally by $\mtH_k$.
 It is shown in \cite{Coutino2019-EdgeVariant} that filter \eqref{eq.EVfilt} can better approximate a defined operator compared with the convolutional and rational filters.
 In addition, it also enjoys a spectral representation, but that requires long derivations and we refer the reader to \cite{Coutino2019-EdgeVariant}.
 Other forms of edge varying filters are developed in \cite{Coutino2019-EdgeVariant, coutinominguez2021cascaded}, which use a parametric GSO and a cascaded form, respectively.

-One of the main advantages of node domain filters is their increased degrees of freedom (DoFs) while preserving linearity and locality of implementation.
-As a result, both node varying and edge varying filters have a computational complexity of order $\stO(K|\stE|)$, even though the node varying filter has $N(K+1)$ parameters and the edge varying filter has $N + (N+|\stE|)K$ parameters.
-The node varying graph filter is also proven to be Lipschitz stable (Property~\ref{prop:LipCont}) in \cite{gama2021node}.
+{One of the main advantages of node domain filters is their increased degrees of freedom (DoFs) while preserving linearity and locality of implementation (Properties~\ref{prop_linear} and \ref{prop:loc}).
+As a result, both filters have a computational complexity of order $\fnO(K|\stE|)$, even though the node varying filter \eqref{eq.NVfilt} has $N(K+1)$ parameters and the edge varying filter \eqref{eq.EVfilt} has $N + (N+|\stE|)K$ parameters.
+The node varying graph filter is also proven Lipschitz stable (Property~\ref{prop:LipCont}) in \cite{gama2021node}. }

-Since these filters are neither shift invariant nor permutation equivariant, we need to account for the order in which we cascade different filters, as well as the node labeling.
+{Since these filters are neither shift invariant nor permutation equivariant (i.e., Properties~\ref{prop:shift_invatiance}-\ref{prop:perm_equiv} do not hold), we need to account for the order in which we cascade them, as well as the node labeling.
 The lack of permutation equivariance also implies that we cannot transfer the learned filters across different graphs.
-Another challenge of the node domain filters is that there may be too many DoFs (parameters) to estimate from limited data.
+Another challenge is that there may be too many DoFs (parameters) to estimate from limited data.
 In these instances, we can regularize the problem to penalize some norm of the parameters or develop a hybrid filter where edge varying parameters are applied only for a few representative nodes \cite{isufi2021edgenets}.
-But when operating on a fixed graph and with a reasonable amount of data or a fixed operator, node domain filters can substantially improve the performance, especially in a distributed implementation.
+But when operating on a fixed graph and with a reasonable amount of data or a fixed operator, node domain filters can substantially improve the performance, especially in a distributed implementation.}